 - Call them early: Don’t assume that the baby sitter will come 5 minutes before you are leaving and handle everything.
 Most parents do this and end up discomforting both baby sitter and the child.
 Call them early and give them a tour of the house.
 Make them familiar with the place, show them the no-go-areas and make them aware of the house security system.

 - Prepare your child: If this is your first time, sit with your child and prepare them to get settled with a stranger.
 Talk to them about the baby sitter so that their name is not new anymore.
 This will help your child cooperate with the baby sitter and listen to them willingly.
+Also, be sure to have any homemade child care products available so they are easily within reach when they are needed.

 - Don’t be over strict: just the way you are out to have some fun, allow your kids to have some fun with the baby sitter as well.
 Of course, following the routine is important but let your kids play some extra or one weekend, camp on the couch or dance in the rain if they are being watched.
 This helps the kids get friendly with the baby sitter easily and you will have no guilt, knowing your kids are safe and enjoying.